griarman/sliderplugin/README.md

 # Slider Plugin

-This is a plugin, which help you to create slider in a easy way.
+This is a plugin, which helps you to create slider in a easy way.

 ## Code example